UPDATE: GA Accepts Governor’s Minor Amendments to Legislation that Makes Utility-Scale Batteries a By-Right Use

 VACo opposed the legislation and requested a veto.

-It is important to note the host siting agreement law was amended 2021 to include battery storage projects as way to offset the loss in revenue due to state mandated exemptions from local machinery and tools tax on the equipment – 80% exemption for the first 5 years of operation; 70% exemption for years 6-10; and 60% exemption for years 11 and beyond (see Legislature passes complex changes to laws regarding the siting and taxing of solar and energy storage projects – Virginia Association of Counties).
+It is important to note the host siting agreement law was amended in 2021 to include battery storage projects as a way to offset the loss in revenue due to state mandated exemptions from local machinery and tools tax on the equipment – 80% exemption for the first 5 years of operation; 70% exemption for years 6-10; and 60% exemption for years 11 and beyond (see Legislature passes complex changes to laws regarding the siting and taxing of solar and energy storage projects – Virginia Association of Counties).

 VACo Contact: Joe Lerch, AICP